upcmd/updocs-content/logs/c0156_vvvvv.md

           "cmd": "{{.myschool | ymlToObj |reg \"myschool_object\"}}"
         },
         {
-          "cmd": "{{.myschool_object}}",
           "name": "print",
-          "desc": "same as above, this will only print the string reprentation of the object\n" },
+          "desc": "same as above, this will only print the string reprentation of the object\n", "cmd": "{{.myschool_object}}"
+        },
         {
           "name": "printObj",